Shōta Horie

+Shōta Horie (堀江 翔太, Horie Shōta) is a Japanese former professional rugby union player who played as a hooker for Japan Rugby League One club Saitama Wild Knights and the Japan national team.

-Early years
+Early life

 Horie is a native of Osaka Prefecture.
 He began playing rugby when he was a fifth-grade student, and later captained the Teikyo University rugby team.

-Top League
+Club career

 Horie played for the Panasonic Wild Knights.
 He was named MVP for the 2015–16 Top League Season.

-Super Rugby

 In 2012, Horie played for Japan, and in New Zealand for Otago in the National Provincial Championship, where he attracted the attention of the Melbourne Rebels recruiting staff.
 In November 2012, the Rebels announced Horie's signing to play Super Rugby in Australia.
 In 2013 he became the first Japanese player to play for an Australian Super Rugby side often on the reserves bench.